AJnsm/Stator/vignette/Vignette.md

 > 'Isg15-', 'Bst2-', 'Hba-a2-', 'Ifitm3-']",4
 > 'Isg15-', 'Hba-a2+', 'Ifitm3+']",5
 ```
-which shows that the *Hb-*genes ended up in cluster 5 with three other d-tuples.
-However, none of these other d-tuples are actually significant to any reasonable level, so the *Hb-*gene d-tuple seems to form a state by itself.
+which shows that the *Hb*-genes ended up in cluster 5 with three other d-tuples.
+However, none of these other d-tuples are actually significant to any reasonable level, so the *Hb*-gene d-tuple seems to form a state by itself.
 (This is something I have confirmed in a larger data set involving a thousand genes)

 As the interaction estimates depend on the Markov blankets, there should sufficient genes present in the analysis to get a good estimate of the causal relationships.
 I have verified in multiple gene expression data sets that the Markov blankets only stabilise once at least a few hundred of the most highly-variable genes are included in the analysis, so the estimates from this 25-gene data set cannot be taken seriously, but serve only as an illustrative example of the workflow.